davlord/minitrack.nvim/README.md

 }
 ```

-So for instance if you wan to get rid of the title section you just have to remove the unwanted renderers :
+So for instance if you want to get rid of the title section you just have to remove the unwanted renderers :

 ```lua
 require("minitrack").setup{